 - Never remove rocks or other objects from Aboriginal lands or waters without permission of the traditional owners.

-- Drive with care to avoid hitting hitting wildlife, especially at night.
+- Drive with care to avoid hitting wildlife, especially at night.

 Viewing and buying artworks

-Fair and transparent galleries and stories will have for the black-over-red Indigenous Art Code on display.
+Fair and transparent galleries and stores will note what portion of your money goes where – these businesses can be identified by the black-over-red Indigenous Art Code on display.
 Also take a moment to read the short Purchasing Australian Aboriginal Art, A Consumer Guide from ankaaa.org.au.

-Don’t miss the opportunity to learn about the many Aboriginal nations of this vast and ancient land while you’re there – even in Australia’s major cities there are ample opportunities to engage with Aboriginal culture and knowledge, and learn about their histories.
-You will return home a better person for it.
+Don’t miss the opportunity to learn about the many Aboriginal nations of this vast and ancient country while you’re there – even in Australia’s major cities there are ample opportunities to engage with Aboriginal culture and knowledge, and learn about their histories.
+You won’t look at the world the same way afterwards.

 Get more travel inspiration, tips and exclusive offers sent straight to your inbox with our weekly newsletter.